Jonathan-UCAS/HPR/README.md

 pages = {111042},
 year = {2025},
 author = {
-    Yuan-Zhi Feng and Shing-Ho Lin and Xuan Tang and Mu-Yu Wang and Jian-Zhang Zheng and Zi-Yao He and Zi-Yi Pang and Jian Yang and Ming-Song Chen and Xian Wei}, doi = {10.1016/j.patcog.2024.111042}, keywords = {
+    Yuan-Zhi Feng and Shing-Ho J. Lin and Xuan Tang and Mu-Yu Wang and Jian-Zhang Zheng and Zi-Yao He and Zi-Yi Pang and Jian Yang and Ming-Song Chen and Xian Wei}, doi = {10.1016/j.patcog.2024.111042}, keywords = {